-Do the Sony WH-1000XM4 have better noise cancelling than the PXC 550-II?
+Does the Sony WH-1000XM4 have better noise canceling than the PXC 550-II?

 On the other hand, the Sony WH-1000XM4 has both a USB-C input for charging and a quick charge feature that gives five hours of playtime after just 10 minutes.
 In our testing the WH-1000XM4 headphones last exactly 19 hours, 59 minutes.
 To test both of these headphones we made sure to max out ANC and play music at a constant output of 75dB.
-It’s worth mentioning that while 20 hours is still an impressive number, the WH-1000XM4 technically don’t perform as well as the Sennheiser PXC 550-II.
+It’s worth mentioning that while 20 hours is still an impressive number, the WH-1000XM4 technically doesn’t perform as well as the Sennheiser PXC 550-II.
 This is even more surprising when you consider that the previous WH-1000XM4 tallied an impressive 24 hours of constant playback.

 Picking between these two headphones based on sound quality is tough, because they both sound excellent.
 Bassheads won’t be too happy as both headphones have a neutral-leaning frequency response.
 This means audio reproduction is accurate, which can be off-putting to listeners accustomed to cheap headsets that greatly exaggerated low frequencies.

-The good thing about headphones with a relatively flat frequency response is that they’re great for EQ tinkering.
+The good thing about headphones with a relatively flat frequency response is that it’s great for EQ tinkering.
 You don’t need to know how to equalize music to take advantage of this because both apps have a few presets you can choose from.
 While you can read the sound quality sections of the full reviews if you want to dig deeper into the details of sound quality, you really can’t go wrong with either one of these headphones.

-Sony WH-1000XM4 microphone sample:
+Sony WH-1000XM4 microphone sample (Ideal):

-Sennheiser PXC 550-II microphone sample:
+Sennheiser PXC 550-II microphone sample (Old):